 A series of finely crafted paper tapestries will be on display, made collectively as an expression of the town's unique character to understand the essence of a place.
 With the idea of making something from nothing, pieces of newspaper are meticulously reprocessed and inscribed with local histories, landmarks and stories of the town, impressing value through their careful making.

 This show is a culmination of a year's worth of research undertaken by our MArch studio at Sheffield School of Architecture.
-With careful covid precautions in place, we look forward to welcoming you to the slow opening on Saturday 19th September.
-The exhibition will run until the end of October open Tues - Sat 10-5pm.
+The exhibition will run until the end of October open Tues - Fri 10-5pm.

 Click the link to view the exhibition booklet online.